sbrshkappa/loomi/README.md

    - Ask for a story about specific characters or themes
    - Provide images for context
    - Request storybook illustrations
+   - **Request audio narration**: Say things like "I would like to listen to this story" or "Can you narrate this for me?" to receive expressive audio narration (MP3) of your story.

 ### REST API